Babbel vs Duolingo: Here's The Truth About These Apps

 Ultimately, the choice between Babbel and Duolingo depends on your learning style, budget, and personal goals.

-If you're serious about mastering a language like French, though, you may want to consider a more comprehensive and immersive program like Get French Classes.
+If you're serious about mastering a language like French, though, you may want to consider a more comprehensive and immersive language learning program like Get French Classes.

 Should you even compare Duolingo and Babbel?
 If so, what elements should you compare them against?